lorenblue/lively-audio-visualizer/README.md

-# Lively Audio Visualizer
+# Lively Audio Visualizer - FLIPPED

-> Lively has been updated to include better support for audio visualizers.
-I am currently working on a new version for better intergration with the new features.
+> Visualizer rotated 180 degrees so bass is on the bottom.

 Advanced and customizable Audio Visualizer for [lively wallpaper](https://rocksdanister.github.io/lively/) (similar to Wallpaper Engine)
 See example configurations and demonstration below!